More About CHEF_MEG

 My kids never complain about eating both beans and greens in one meal when they're served alongside rich, slow-cooked pork.

-By choosing a darker chocolate and fat-free evaporated milk, Chef Meg was able to cut the calories of this chocolate dip in half!
+By choosing a darker chocolate and fat-free evaporated milk, we've cut the calories of this chocolate dip in half!

 Try this inexpensive and fresh version of a chicken casserole--no need for processed soups or sauces!